 Heads up, Tony Stark: the United States military may be swiping some of your ideas.

-No one is saying if U.S. Special Operations Command Chief Adm.
-William McRaven is a fan of the "Iron Man" franchise, but he does want to create a special armored exoskeleton that military personnel can wear in the field to make themselves invincible against enemy fire.
-Sounds somewhat Iron Man-esque, wouldn't you say?
+No one is saying whether or not U.S. Special Operations Command Chief Adm.
+William McRaven is a fan of the "Iron Man" franchise, but somewhere or other he got the idea to create a special armored exoskeleton that military personnel can wear in the field to make themselves invincible against enemy fire.
+Sound familiar?

 The real difference here, of course, is that McRaven's not talking about movies.
 "I'm very committed to this, I'd like that last operator that we lost to be the last operator we lose in this fight or the fight of the future, and I think we can get there," McRaven said.

 "[The] requirement is a comprehensive family of systems in a combat armor suit where we bring together an exoskeleton with innovative armor, displays for power monitoring, health monitoring, and integrating a weapon into that – a whole bunch of stuff," said Lt.
 Col. Karl Borjes, a science adviser with SOCOM.